-Niger’s constitution bars Issoufou from running for a third term, and in that vein, he has said he does not intend to attempt to do so (in contrast to Alpha Condé of Guinea, his friend and longtime colleague in the Francophone socialist movement, who recently changed his country’s constitution in order to pave the way to a third term).
+Niger’s constitution barred Issoufou from running for a third term, and in that vein, he did not attempt to do so (in contrast to Alpha Condé of Guinea, his friend and longtime colleague in the Francophone socialist movement, who recently changed his country’s constitution in order to pave the way to a third term).
 Moreover, in October, he confirmed he would not seek another term.
-Issoufou’s party has nominated interior minister Mohamed Bazoum to be its presidential candidate.
+Issoufou’s party nominated interior minister Mohamed Bazoum to be its presidential candidate.

 Hama Amadou had generally been considered to be the main challenger.
 He left the country in 2016 after being released from prison to go to France for medical treatment.
 After remaining in exile in France until late 2019, he returned to Niger, turned himself in, and said he would serve out the rest of his sentence before the elections.
 He has gone back and forth between France and prison since then.